 On grad school applications, writing residencies requirements, and academic job posts, a new question is emerging: How do you engage with a larger writing community?
 It’s no longer just about writing strong literature, it’s also about being a strong literary citizen.
 In short, this means giving back to the organizations, institutions, and people who help your work flourish—whether that means attending a poetry slam or buying from area bookstores.
-Here are ten concrete, simple steps to amplify other poets.
+Here are eight concrete, simple ways to amplify other poets.

 Signal-boost their work on social media